GL-Li/ggtiger/README.md

 Examples
 --------

-By default, `geom_boundary()` draws all boundaries of a geography in the view of a ggmap.
+By default, `geom_boundary()` draws all boundaries of a geography in the view of a ggmap (for lower 48 states).
 We can also choose to draw only those boundaries in a state, or in selected counties in a state within the map view. \#\#\# Draw boundaries

 ``` r
 library(ggtiger)